Samina Ali

 Wendy Nelson Tokunaga

 Wendy Nelson Tokunaga is the author of Midori by Moonlight, Love in Translation, Falling Uphill, His Wife and Daughters, and the self-published novel No Kidding, which received a Writer’s Digest award.
-She’s also written the nonfiction book Marriage in Translation: Foreign Wife, Japanese Husband.
-Her latest book is a collection of short stories, Postcards From Tokyo.
+She’s also written the nonfiction book Marriage in Translation: Foreign Wife, Japanese Husband and the short story collection Postcards From Tokyo.
+Her new novel, Brenda Barker's Next Chapter, will be published in 2027.
 Tokunaga received an MFA in writing from the University of San Francisco.

 Malena Watrous

-Malena Watrous is the author of the novel If You Follow Me, which received a Michener-Copernicus Award.
-She frequently reviews books for such publications as The New York Times and the San Francisco Chronicle.
-She received an MFA from the University of Iowa Writers’ Workshop, where she was a Truman Capote Fellow.
+Malena Watrous is the author of the novel If You Follow Me and co-author of the novel Sparked and the cookbooks My Mexico City Kitchen and Scandinavian from Scratch.
+She has contributed to The New York Times and the San Francisco Chronicle, among other publications.
+Watrous was a Stegner Fellow at Stanford and received an MFA from the Iowa Writers’ Workshop, where she was a Truman Capote Fellow.

 Antoine Wilson